mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of October 10, 2025 (v0.5.71):**
+    -   **Undo Quest Fix:** Fixed a critical server error that occurred when a Donegeon Master tried to undo a quest completion from the Chronicles page.
+The backend controller now has improved error handling to manage the complex process of reverting rewards, ensuring the feature works reliably.

 -   **Week of October 10, 2025 (v0.5.70):**
     -   **Universal Undo Fix:** Corrected a logic error where the "Undo" button would not appear for auto-approved quests with an "Awarded" status.
 The feature now correctly works for all completed quest and purchase events in the Chronicles, regardless of their completion status, providing full administrative control.